 Cotyledon orbiculata 'Lighthouse Road'

-Cotyledon orbiculata ‘Lighthouse Road’ is an evergreen, branching succulent up to 2 feet (60 cm) tall, with broad, fleshy, rounded leaves and leaf edges lined with red.
-Orange, bell-shaped flowers dangle from flower stalks that rise above the foliage in the summer.
-This cultivar has broader more regularly and evenly spaced leaves than other forms.
+Cotyledon orbiculata 'Lighthouse Road' is a branching succulent with fleshy broad rounded leaves with edges lined with red.
+It grows up to 2 feet (60 cm) tall.
+Flowers are orange, bell-shaped, and dangle from stalks that rise above the foliage in the summer.
+This cultivar has broader, more regularly and evenly spaced leaves than other forms of Cotyledon orbiculata.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care